mapcrafter/mapcrafter/docs/index.rst

 * Rendering Minecraft Worlds to maps viewable in any webbrowser
 * Configuration files to control the renderer
 * Four different directions to render your worlds from with an isometric 3D view
+* Different rendermodes
 * Biome colors
-* Incremental rendering
+* Incremental rendering, multithreading
-* Multithreading
 * User-defined markers on your maps

 Requirements